willshen8/willshen8/README.md

 ![](https://github.com/halfrost/halfrost/blob/master/icons/header_.png)

-Hi, my name is Will and I am a fullstack engineer living in Melbourne, Australia 🇦🇺
+Hi, my name is Will and I am a fullstack engineer living in Melbourne, Australia 🇦🇺 I am passionate about building user-centric application and makes a difference in people's daily lives.

-Outside my work, my hobbies are:
+Outside coding, my hobbies are:

 🏀  Basketball, I'm a Lakers and Kobe Bryant fan
 🏖️  Travel the world and see new things
 📸  Photography - astrophotography and landscape
--->

 **Languages and Tools:**